sjltaylor/object.js/README.markdown

 			}
 		});

-The behaviour of MyThing is very clearly comprised of
+The behaviour of MyThing is comprised of

 1. Its own functions
 2. A mixin called MyMixin